How to file a VA disability claim

 Should I submit an intent to file form?

 If you plan to file for disability compensation using a paper form, you may want to submit an intent to file form first.
 This can give you the time you need to gather your evidence while avoiding a later potential start date (also called an effective date).
 When you notify us of your intent to file, you may be able to get retroactive payments (compensation that starts at a point in the past).

-Note: You don’t need to notify us of your intent to file if you file for disability compensation online.
-This is because your effective date gets set automatically when you start filling out your disability compensation form online—before you submit it.
+Note: If you file for disability compensation online, then you don’t need to notify us of your intent to file.
+This is because your effective date gets set automatically when you start filling out the form online—before you submit it.

 What happens after I file my VA disability claim?